code42/code42cli/README.md

 # The Code42 CLI

 Use the `code42` command to interact with your Code42 environment.

-`code42 security-data` is a CLI tool for extracting AED events.
+* `code42 security-data` is a CLI tool for extracting AED events.
     Additionally, you can choose to only get events that Code42 previously did not observe since you last recorded a checkpoint (provided you do not change your query).
+* `code42 detection-lists` is a collection of tools for managing code42 detection lists, such as departing employee or high risk.

 ## Requirements